nyeogmi/moogle/README.md

 `moogle` provides eight data structures.
 Each one represents a different table type that you might expect to see in a relational database, and each provides natural type-safe Rust interface.

 The fundamental data structure is `Pom`, a table type. `Pom` is a container whose only purpose is to store things -- adding something to a `Pom` assigns it an `Id` (an opaque integer value) you can use to fetch it again.

-These integer values satisfy the `IdLike` trait, which most other `moogle` data structures require.
+These `Id` values satisfy the `IdLike` trait, which most other `moogle` data structures require.
+They're ordered such that newer elements have greater `Id`s.

-In addition to that, it provides tabular representations of three familiar data structures:
+In addition to that, `moogle` provides tabular representations of three familiar data structures:

 - `ToOne` and `ToMany`: unidirectional map types analogous to `Map<K, V>` and `Map<K, Set<V>>` respectively
 - `Set`: a generic sorted set type analogous to `BTreeSet<K>`